Use Touch ID on iPhone and iPad

 Set up Touch ID

 You can set up Touch ID in iOS Setup Assistant or by tapping Settings > Touch ID & Passcode.
 To set up Touch ID, you must first set a passcode.
 Touch ID is designed to minimize the input of your passcode, but you need a passcode for additional security validation, such as enrolling new fingerprints.

 Use these steps to enroll your fingerprint:

 - Make sure that the Home button and your finger are clean and dry.

-- Hold the iPhone as you normally would when touching the Home button.
+- Hold your device as you normally would when touching the Home button.

 - Touch your finger to the Home button (but don't press it) and hold it there until you feel a quick vibration or until you're asked to lift your finger.

 - Continue to lift and rest your finger slowly, making small adjustments to the position of your finger each time.

 - After the initial scan completes, you'll be asked to adjust your grip to capture the edges of your fingerprint.

-- Hold the phone as you normally would when unlocking it and touch the adjacent outer areas of your fingertip, instead of the center portion you initially scanned.
+- Hold your device as you normally would when unlocking it and touch the adjacent outer areas of your fingertip, instead of the center portion that you scanned first.

 - As you use Touch ID, it will continue to learn and improve recognition of your fingerprint.

 - Using Touch ID sets your Require Passcode setting to Immediately.
 You can still enter your passcode simply by sliding to unlock.

 - If you unintentionally slide and reach the passcode entry screen, you can still use Touch ID to unlock your iPhone or iPad (as long as there haven't been five unsuccessful attempts to recognize your finger).

 Use Touch ID instead of your passcode

-You can use Touch ID to unlock your phone without having to enter your passcode every time.
+You can use Touch ID to unlock your iPhone or iPad without having to enter your passcode every time.
 There are two ways you can unlock with Touch ID:

-- Press the Home button once to wake iPhone 5s and keep your finger lightly on the Home button.
+- Press the Home button once to wake your device and keep your finger lightly on the Home button.

-- Press the Sleep/Wake button once to wake iPhone 5s, and then touch your finger lightly on the Home button.
+- Press the Sleep/Wake button once to wake your device, and then touch your finger lightly on the Home button.